Benefits and Tax Credits

 Additional state pension (SERPS/S2P) payments continue alongside your new state pension if you built up these rights before April 2016.
 Graduate contributions and certain pension credits also add to your weekly payment.

-Triple Lock Increase Explained: Why Your New State Pension Rose 4.1%
+Triple Lock Increase Explained: Why Your New State Pension Rose about 4.8%

 The triple lock guarantees state pensions increase by the highest of three measures: inflation, average earnings growth, or 2.5%.
-For 2026/27, average earnings growth of 4.1% triggered the increase.
+For 2026/27, average earnings growth of about 4.8% triggered the increase.

 This represents the most significant rise since 2022/23, when the triple lock delivered an 8.5% increase.
 The mechanism protects pensioners from losing purchasing power during inflationary periods.